Yrahcaz7/The-Septenary-Forest/documentation/layer-features.md

 - `prestigeButtonText()`: **sometimes required**.
 Use this to make the entirety of the text a Prestige button contains.
 Only required for custom layers, but usable by all types.

 - `passiveGeneration()`: **optional**, returns a regular number.
 You automatically generate your gain times this number every second (does nothing if absent)
     This is good for automating Normal layers.

 - `autoPrestige()`: **optional**, returns a boolean, if true, the layer will always automatically do a prestige if it can.
     This is good for automating Static layers.

 Additional prestige-related features:

-- `onPrestigeIsAfterGain`: **very optional**.
+- `onPrestigeIsAfterGain`: **optional**.
 A boolean indicating whether this layer's `onPrestige()` function triggers after prestige resource gain but before resetting anything.
 By default is false, which makes `onPrestige()` trigger before both.

 ## Tree/node features